SOUTH HAITI EARTHQUAKE GRANTMAKING

 Results

 We are very pleased to share this report showing the projects and programs funded by the completed grants as well as the results achieved by these local organizations.
-Funded projects and programs directly benefitted almost 7000 people in significant and sustainable ways, including:
+Funded projects and programs directly benefitted more than 7000 people in significant and sustainable ways, including:

 Thousands more family and community members have benefitted indirectly.
 Importantly, these grants helped people and organizations acquire assets and capacity that will continue to help reduce vulnerability going forward.